 Scabies (pediatric) in Infant/Neonate

-Symptoms typically develop approximately 3 weeks after primary infestation.
-The primary symptom of scabies is pruritus.
-In young infants who have not developed a coordinated itch response, pruritus may manifest as rubbing the head against a caregiver, irritability, insomnia, or poor feeding.
+Symptoms and signs typically develop approximately 3 weeks after the primary infestation.
+The most common clinical manifestation of scabies in infants is the development of pustules, vesicles, and crusting.
+The palms and soles, fingers, face, and scalp are most heavily involved.
+Secondary impetigo and eczematization are also common.
+The primary symptom of infestation is pruritus, and in young infants who have not developed a coordinated itch response, this may manifest as rubbing the head against a caregiver, irritability, insomnia, and poor feeding.

 B86 – Scabies